 This gene encodes a protein that is a component of the pancreas transcription factor 1 complex (PTF1) and is known to have a role in mammalian pancreatic development.
 The protein plays a role in determining whether cells allocated to the pancreatic buds continue towards pancreatic organogenesis or revert back to duodenal fates.
 The protein is thought to be involved in the maintenance of exocrine pancreas-specific gene expression including elastase 1 and amylase.
 Mutations in this gene cause cerebellar agenesis and loss of expression is seen in ductal type pancreas cancers. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PTF1A Gene

-PTF1A (Pancreas Specific Transcription Factor, 1a) is a Protein Coding gene.
-Diseases associated with PTF1A include cerebellar agenesis and pancreatic and cerebellar agenesis.
-Among its related pathways are L1CAM interactions and Regulation of beta-cell development.
-GO annotations related to this gene include sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding transcription factor activity involved in positive regulation of transcription.
-An important paralog of this gene is FERD3L.
+PTF1A (Pancreas Associated Transcription Factor 1a) is a Protein Coding gene.
+Diseases associated with PTF1A include Pancreatic And Cerebellar Agenesis and Pancreatic Agenesis 2.
+Among its related pathways are Notch-mediated HES/HEY network and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and protein dimerization activity.
+An important paralog of this gene is TWIST1.